-Disclosure: At least some of this trip was either comped or provided at a media rate.
-Post may contain affiliate links.
+Disclosure: Some of this San Diego vacation with kids was either comped or provided at a media rate.
+This post contains affiliate links.
 A purchase and/or click through these links may result in a commission paid to us.
 All opinions are our own.

 I’ve traveled to the greater San Diego several times for work events and conferences, but hadn’t been there with my family.
 I knew they’d love it – the laid-back atmosphere, the sandy and salty air, the near-perfect temperatures, and the fun kid-friendly activities.

 After experiencing record snowfall and cold temperatures this past month here in Boston, we were eager to board our cross-country flight to beautiful and sunny San Diego.
 Our 5-night visit felt a bit too short – next time we’ll definitely stay at least 7 nights.
 Here are some of the best things to do in San Diego with kids.

 San Diego Vacation With Kids

 San Diego Zoo (and other museums in Balboa Park)